CGI Full Form: Computer Generated Imagery

 • Fusion

-Pipeline: The workflow that connects the various CGI software tools and assets and dictates how they are used for a particular project.
+The workflow connects the various CGI software tools and assets and dictates how they are used for a particular project.

 CGI in Computer Graphics

-CGI or Computer-Generated Imagery refers to graphics created using computer programs.
+Computer-generated imagery (CGI Full Form) or CGI refers to graphics created using computer programs.
 It allows the creation of photo-realistic visuals and effects in movies, TV, ads, and games using 3D modeling, animation, and rendering techniques.
 As CGI technology advances with hardware improvements like more powerful GPUs, the graphics become more detailed and complex featuring realistic effects like cloth simulation, subsurface scattering, and ray tracing.
 Though CGI has revolutionized filmmaking by enabling scenarios impossible with practical effects, there remain questions about retaining a human touch in the created graphics.

 CGI in the film, entertainment, and animation industries